 Depending on who is liable, you may be able to recover damages for medical expenses, pain and suffering, and lost wages.
 Your lawyer can help calculate the amount you are owed, collect evidence, and fight for you to obtain full compensation.

 If you want to hold another driver or a third party liable, you must prove negligence.

 Attempting to get compensation in a claim against the city of Chicago or a trucking company can be difficult because they will have a bigger budget and a legal team working for them.
 A fearless attorney can help you determine the best route toward success and take your case to court if necessary.

 Defensive driving can protect you and others from harm, but accidents can happen regardless.
 If Chicago driving conditions contributed to your crash, there are essential steps you can take.
-Our dedicated team at Staver Personal Injury Lawyers, P.C. can evaluate your individual case and work diligently to help you file a claim, handle insurance, and fight for what you deserve.
+Our dedicated team at Staver Accident Injury Lawyers, P.C. can evaluate your individual case and work diligently to help you file a claim, handle insurance, and fight for what you deserve.